PROgram52bc/CS577_llm_judge/README.md

 This project provides a modular framework for evaluating large language models as judges.
 It supports experiments that query both cloud-hosted APIs and local transformer models, loads datasets from Hugging Face or CSV files, and records experiment logs.

+The current implementation focuses on a SciEntsBank short-answer grading benchmark and includes:

+* A pluggable LLM client architecture with mock, OpenAI-compatible, and Purdue RCAC GenAI backends.
+* Structured experiment logging with selectable CSV and JSONL outputs.
+* Multiple agreement metrics, including Cohen's kappa, accuracy, Pearson correlation, and Spearman correlation.

 ## Installation

 ```bash